70 Cold Lunch Ideas That Go Beyond PB&J

 46. The Ultimate Quinoa-Avocado Bowl

-Introducing the homemade version of that $16 bowl you bought last week.
+Introducing the homemade version of that $16 bowl you bought at work last week.
 It’s cheaper and tastier, in our opinion.

 47. Grilled Peach, Prosciutto and Mozzarella Sandwich

-We bet they don’t serve this one in the cafeteria.
+We bet they don’t serve this lunch in the cafeteria.
+Grill the peaches in advance for some smoky nuance or skip the grilling entirely.

 48. Shredded Thai Salad with Avocado